 Most digital blood pressure monitors use the oscillometric method.
 Each manufacturer uses its own principles for analysing the measurement signals and to determine the corresponding systolic and diastolic values.
 Several studies have reported differences in accuracy, sometimes significant, between blood pressure monitors.

 iHealth has long experience in designing blood pressure monitors.
-The high accuracy of the iHealth blood pressure monitor is confirmed by extensive clinical studies carried out by independent medical centres in accordance with the highest international standards.
+The high accuracy of the iHealth blood pressure monitor is confirmed by extensive clinical studies carried out by independent medical centers in accordance with the highest international standards.

 Each manufacturer uses its own principles adapted to the "standard" population.
 One particular blood pressure monitor will better suit one person than another.
 Similarly, two doctors with different skills for observation with their stethoscope may obtain different blood pressure values.